tensorflow/gnn/tensorflow_gnn/models/multi_head_attention/README.md

 TensorFlow programs can import and use this model as described in its [API docs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/models/multi_head_attention.md).

-## Maintenance and stability for open-source users
+## API stability

-This code is being maintained together with the TF-GNN library.
+The API of this model may change between OSS library versions.

-However, its API may change between library versions.
+TF-GNN's [Model Template "Albis"](../mt_albis/README.md) offers a stable and simplified API for a subset of this model's configuration options.

 <!-- PLACEHOLDER FOR README GOOGLE EXTRAS -->